polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

   type Event = Event;
   type Call = Call;

-  // To use signed transaction
-  type SubmitSignedTransaction = SubmitTransaction;
+  // To use signed transaction in your runtime type SubmitSignedTransaction = SubmitTransaction;

-  // To use unsigned transaction type SubmitUnsignedTransaction = SubmitTransaction;
+  // To use unsigned transaction in your runtime type SubmitUnsignedTransaction = SubmitTransaction;
 }
 ```

-Then you need to implement the `CreateTransaction` trait for the runtime
+Then implement the `system::offchain::CreateTransaction` trait for the runtime

 **runtime/src/lib.rs**